stsaz/phiola/README.md

 **Bonus:** you can modify the appearance by editing the GUI source file: `phiola-2/mod/gui/ui.conf`.
 You can also modify the text by editing language files, e.g. `phiola-2/mod/gui/lang_en.conf`.
 Restart phiola GUI after you make changes to those files.

+### 100% Portable Mode

+By default, phiola GUI saves and restores its state (including your playlists) on each restart at these locations:

+* Windows: `%APPDATA%\phiola`
+* Linux: `$HOME/.config/phiola`

+But in case you don't want this, then just create an empty `[phiola directory]/mod/gui/user.conf` file.
+As long as this file is present, phiola GUI will store its state there, and it won't touch anything inside your user directory.

 ## How to Use on Android